RusseII/beta.live.deephire.com/README.md

 #### Setup
 ```
-// add project to your vercel account
+// add project to your vercel account.
+If you don't have a vercel account set one up.
 vercel

 // add env variables to vercel https://vercel.com/docs/build-step#environment-variables